openKolibri/halo-90/readme.md

 ![IMG-KXT3]

 #### IMU
-[LSM6DSM] is a 6DOF IMU with a three-axis accelerometer and three-axis gyroscope.
+[LSM6DSM] is a 6DOF IMU with a three-axis accelerometer and three-axis gyroscope by *STMicroelectronics*.
 It communicates over I2C and is connected to the hardware I2C peripheral in the microcontroller.
 It allows a fast data stream at very low power.
 It also has additional low power modes and the ability to wake the main microcontroller over interupt with the routed interupt pin.

 ![IMG-LSM6DSM]